Modernization of residual materials management in Pierrefonds-Roxboro

 Delivery of compliant black bins to all future addresses

-Starting in September 2025, the Borough will distribute a new compliant black bin to all addresses, except those where citizens have unsubscribed from the distribution list via the form because they already own a compliant bin.
+Starting in September 2025, the Borough has been distributing a new compliant black bin to all addresses, except those where citizens have unsubscribed from the distribution list via the form because they already own a compliant bin.

-Full delivery of the bins across Pierrefonds-Roxboro will take about five weeks.
+Delivery of the bins across Pierrefonds-Roxboro will continue until mid-December.

 Frequently Asked Questions